zopefoundation/ZODB/index.rst

 Because ZODB is an object database:

-- You don't use a separate language for database operations.
+- no separate language for database operations

-- There's very little impact on your code to make objects persistent.
+- very little impact on your code to make objects persistent

-- You don't need a database mapper that partially hides the database from you.
+- no database mapper that partially hides the database.

   Using an object-relational mapping **is not** like using an object database.

-- There's almost no seam between your code and the database.
+- almost no seam between code and database.

 Check out the :doc:`documentation/tutorial`!

 Transactions
 ============

-Transactions make programs a lot easier to reason about for three important reasons.
+Make programs easier to reason about.

 Transactions are atomic
   Changes made in a transaction are either saved in their entirety or